 There are many reasons that entrepreneurs and business owners enter into partnerships.
 The collaboration, shared responsibilities and different perspectives that partnerships offer can be incredibly valuable in the business world.

-However, many studies report that nearly 70% of business partnerships fail.
-This statistic makes many business owners wary.
-After all, disputes between partners and failed partnerships can put more than friendships at risk, but also the entire investment into the business.
+However, studies report that nearly 70% of business partnerships fail.
+After all, disputes between partners and failed partnerships can not only put friendships at risk, but also the entire investment into the business.

 Why is the statistic of failed partnerships so high?
 Disputes certainly play a large role in partners’ falling out, but the reasons behind the failures might surprise many business owners.

 WHAT ARE THE COMMON REASONS BEHIND FAILED PARTNERSHIPS?

 Entrepreneur recently reported on some of the most common reasons partnerships fail.
 These reasons are so surprising since many of them do not stem from within the business, but from external, personal factors.
 For example, the list states that business partnerships frequently fail because: